dwrobel/flatcam/README.md

 - made ObjectCollection.TreeItem() inherit KeySensitiveListVIew and implicitly QTreeView (in the hope that the theme applied on app will be applied on the tree items, too (for MacOs new DarkUI theme)
 - renamed SilkScreen Tool to Substract Tool and move it's menu location in Edit -> Conversion
 - started to modify the Substract Tool to work on Geometry objects too
+- progress in the new Substract Tool for Geometry Objects

 29.04.2019